According to a Centers for Disease Control survey, more than 1 in 4 men will be victims of intimate partner abuse during their lifetimes.

 - If the alleged abuser requests the hearing within the required time period, and then shows up for the hearing, the court will hear evidence from both sides and decide if the protection order should stand.

-Parents who fail to keep their children out of harm’s way when it comes to domestic violence may have the children removed from their custody.
+Parents who fail to keep their children out of harm’s way when it comes to domestic violence may lose custody.
 This could mean the children are placed in foster care – with strangers or with a relative.
-Whether you are mom or dad, if you are a victim of domestic violence and your kids are exposed to it, you are putting your children and your parental rights at risk.
+Whether you’re mom or dad, if you’re a victim of domestic violence and your kids are exposed to it, you’re putting your children and your parental rights at risk.

-Regardless of your gender, you need to take steps to protect your children when you leave a domestic violence situation.
+Regardless of your gender, it’s crucial to take steps to protect your children when you leave a domestic violence situation.
 That means getting protective orders and custody orders in place.
 An attorney who knows the ins and outs of the legal and safety issues involved is an important support.

 The Nebraska Parenting Act has special provisions for developing Parenting Plans in custody cases involving domestic violence.
 In all custody cases, specially trained mediators are required to screen for domestic violence.
 If they determine that domestic violence is an issue, they may find that mediation isn’t appropriate, or that another form of specialized dispute resolution is advisable during which a parenting plan with appropriate protections can be developed and agreed upon by both parties.

-If mediation is not an option, or not successful, and the court is required to develop a parenting plan in a domestic abuse case, it will include provisions designed to protect the children or the child’s parent from harm.
+If mediation is not an option, or not successful, and the court has to develop a parenting plan in a domestic abuse case, the plan will include provisions to protect the child and/or the child’s parent from further harm.

-Call the office at 402-932-9550, or contact us online and make an appointment to come visit with us about your case during an initial consultation.
+Call the office at 402-932-9550, or contact us and make an appointment to come visit with us about your case at our downtown Omaha, Nebraska office.
 Don’t go it alone.

 This article should not be construed as legal advice.
 Situations are different and it’s impossible to provide legal advice for every situation without knowing the individual facts.